 Check out our 10-day 400 mile cycling/camping itinerary that gives you camping information for each night.
 The route takes in the main Loop and the spectacular “North Kootenay Lake-Silvery Slocan” Super Side Trip.
 Click here to download the itinerary.

-A 5-day cycling itinerary utilizing, when possible, safe secondary roadways posted with a map of each days ride that can be downloaded.
-Click on the day to see each map – Day 1, Day 2, Day 3 (includes a couple route options), Day 4, and Day 5. **NOTE: Please disregard the elevations stated on the maps, there is an error in the “Map My Ride’s” program.
+A 5-day cycling itinerary utilizing, some of the secondary roadways available are posted with a map of each days ride that can be downloaded.
+Click on the day to see each map – Day 1, Day 2, Day 3 (includes a couple route options), Day 4, and Day 5.
+Other secondary roads are also available and should be considered.
 The ride follows glacially carved river valleys and lake shores.
 The two super side trips that offer the most challenge are the “North Kootenay Lake-Silvery Slocan” & the “Flowery Trail-Little Pend Oreille” Super Side Trips.
 However, even these are considered only moderate climbs.

 Order Route & Elevation Map Book of the Selkirk Loop